coder/backstage-plugins/plugins/backstage-plugin-coder/docs/components.md

 ): JSX.Element;
 ```

-All Tooltip- and Menu-based props come from the type definitions for the MUI `Tooltip` and `Menu` components.

 ### Throws

 - Will throw a render error if called outside of either a `CoderProvider` or `CoderWorkspacesCard.Root`